opencast/opencast/docs/guides/admin/docs/configuration/storage.md

 *Important:* With exception of the archive, do not use multiple NFS shares for different parts of the Opencast storage dir.
 Opencast will check if hard links are possible across in a distributed set-up, but the detection may fail if hard links are only possible between certain parts of the storage.
 This may lead to failures.

-*Important:* Do not share the Karaf data directory.
+*Important:* Do not share the Karaf data directory, which is located in the folder where you installed Opencast into.
+For example if you used the Debian packages it is typically located in `/usr/share/opencast/data`.
 Doing so will cause Opencast to fail.
 Please share the storage directory only.